wargio/bap-qemu/README.md

 $ ninja -C build install
 ```

+_NOTE_: In case you need the traces for Rizin only please run configure with the option `--extra-cflags=-DRIZIN_TRACE`.

 # Usage

 To run executable `exec` compiled for `arch`, use `qemu-arch exec` command, e.g.,